 Additionally, oatmeal is a filling food, as it’s high in dietary fiber.
-100g contains 10g of fiber.
+A cup of oatmeal contains 4.5g of fiber.
 Adequate fiber intake helps us lose weight.
 On the contrary, low intake of fiber has been linked to obesity!

-Unfortunately, most people who follow a standard American diet fail to consume the recommended daily intake of fiber which is about 28g per a 2,000 calorie diet.
-Eating oatmeal at breakfast can provide up to 30% DV (Daily Intake)!
+Unfortunately, most people who follow a standard American diet fail to consume the recommended daily intake of fiber, which is about 28g per a 2,000 calorie diet.

 Vitamins in oatmeal help you lose weight